 - a.
 Genoa/Jib This is determined by looking at the original design.
 If a boat was originally designed with overlapping genoas, we set the base rating for the design with a 155% genoa.
 Adjustments for varied sail sizes are then based on this. - i.
 If a boat is designed with non-overlapping headsails (jibs) we set the base rating on this (<118%).
 These boats will typically have the side shroud chain plates attached at the hull deck joint. - ii.
 The RC will make this determination when the base rating is established and it will be noted in our base rating database. - b.
 Spinnakers It is assumed the boat has a spinnaker.
 We will review sail plans, design literature and drawings to determine the type when a base rating is determined.
-Details of measurements can be found in section 6.3.
+Details of measurements can be found in section 6.3. - c.

-- c.
 Mainsails It is assumed that the mainsail conforms to the original design or Maximum Girths as described in 6.1.a.-c. - d.
 Propeller It is assumed in the base rating that the boat has either a folding propeller on an exposed shaft or sail drive or an outboard.
 Vessels not equipped with one of the configurations will have an adjustment applied to their rating. - e.
 Displacement We acknowledge that this is a grey area as many designs are delivered well outside of the 'listed displacement'.
 Despite this we will use the listed displacement as the basis for base ratings. - f.
-Boats rated in a One Design configuration shall comply with all applicable Class requirements/restrictions.
+Base Boat Rating The Base Rating will take into account standard rig measurements (I, J, P, E), sail sizes/areas, displacement as the boat was designed or from original OD Class information.
 Variations shall be reported to the Rating Committee.
-If the excursion(s) is deemed significant, a PHRF-NB base rating will be issued, which notes the modification(s). - g.
+If the excursion(s) is deemed significant, a PHRF-NB base rating will be issued, which notes the modification(s).
 To summarize We assume the boat is in all respects, as delivered from the original manufacturer.
 Any change to the original manufacturer design or specification not covered in these rules shall be reported and subjected to a review for possible adjustment.